AeroGlass/APTAM-GPL/calibration/readme.txt

 Create configuration images on the phone:
 -Start APTAM on the phone.
--Enable Calibration mode in context menu (long press on the screen) -Restart APTAM
+-Enable Calibration mode in context menu (long press on the screen).
+-Restart APTAM.

--In config mode press GrabFrame (or any SpaceBar button as in normal APTAM) to capture an image -See opencvcalib/testdata for an example of good calibration images.
+-In config mode press GrabFrame (or any SpaceBar button as in normal APTAM) to capture an image.
+-See opencvcalib/testdata for an example of good calibration images.
 -Do not start any calibration on the device itself, we want to do this with OpenCV!
 -When finished disable Calibration mode in the context menu and exit APTAM.

 Prepare calibration:
--Copy images from Android/data/at.jku.ptam/files/im-*.bmp to a folder like opencvcalib/testdata -Create imagelist.txt like in opencvcalib/testdata
+-Copy images from Android/data/at.jku.ptam/files/im-*.bmp to a folder like opencvcalib/testdata.
+-Create imagelist.txt like in opencvcalib/testdata.

 Do calibration:
 -See commandline.txt for examples how to call cameracalibration.exe in opencvcalib.